 - Construction is anticipated to be to begin in the summer 2017 and take approximately five months to complete.

 - This project will be paid for with TIF 2B Funds and a $450,000 Grant from IDOT.

-- A Local Agency Agreement for State Participation is required to be executed prior to the June 30, 2017 end of IDOT’s current fiscal year to secure the $450,000 Grant.
-A resolution to authorize the agreement is included in tonight’s City Council Agenda.
+- A Local Agency Agreement for State Participation has been submitted to IDOT and is expected to be executed prior to the June 30, 2017 end of IDOT’s current fiscal year to secure the $450,000 Grant.

 Major Electric – Phase 2

 - This project will consist of constructing two 138kv Transmission Lines to connect a new North Substation and the existing Union Substation to Ameren’s proposed rig bus to improve reliability and add capacity to our current distribution system.
 The transmission line for the new North Substation will be located on the east side of Route 4, west of and adjacent to Ameren’s existing transmission line.
 The new transmission line for the Union Substation will be located between our existing Breaker Station/ tap point and the proposed ring bus, north of and adjacent to Ameren’s existing transmission line.

 - This project also includes isolating existing distribution lines to provide an Express Circuit, to directly connect the Union Substation to the new North Substation.
 Construction of the Express Circuit was completed in March 2017.

 - A public information meeting was held on April 1, 2013 to present the project scope and the preliminary designed power line alignment to property owners and interested parties.